andersrorvikknowit/dabs-with-python-ws/README.md

 I hope you found the workshop useful, thanks so much for coming!
 The team I work for use this approach on a day-to-day basis, and it is the best approach we have found for working with Databricks so far.

-I plan on doing another workshop where we can use DABS with python as a basis, and then implement a full CI/CD pipeline for Databricks, using Github Actions.
+I plan on doing another workshop where we can use DABS with python as a basis, and then implement a full CI/CD pipeline for Databricks, using GitHub Actions.